drjbarker/blib/README.md

 ### rtf

-A rich rext format suitable for MS Word:
+A rich rext format suitable for MS Word.
+The clipboard contains the rtf text to paste into Word, the terminal can only display the raw rtf encoding.

 A. Fernández-Pacheco *et al.*, Symmetry-breaking interlayer Dzyaloshinskii–Moriya interactions in synthetic antiferromagnets, Nat.
 Mater. **18**, 679 (2019)